oxblixxx/k8s/error.md

 Here is an ansible play for it [ansible-play](https://github.com/oxblixxx/k8s/blob/master/clean_k8s.yaml) Then run the playbook again.
 NB, this will be wiping the etcd, Condsidering there is no data on the etcd, it was prompted to be wiped.
 Further research will be done on how to avoid clearing the etcd

+when trying to manually join cluster, takes forever, turns out kubelet.service can not be found